 This demonstration of cognitive abilities can prove essential when potentially thousands of applicants have similar educational backgrounds and experiences.

 Good aptitude tests are based on occupational psychology.
-This means that they have a scientifically proven method of testing, and are constantly and consistently validated to ensure relevance and success.
+This means that they have a scientifically proven method of testing, and are continuously and consistently validated to ensure relevance and success.

 Aptitude tests are rigorously studied to ensure they are reliable and valid; the prediction of job success comes from a combination of psychology and selecting the right competencies to assess.
 There is not much point in assessing mechanical reasoning for a role that does not require that aptitude, for example.